 - The problems with the hedge are related to its height and

 - It is adversely affecting the reasonable enjoyment of their own property

 This could include obstruction of daylight and sunlight or potential loss of view.

-Someone could bring a complaint under the Act if the neighbouring high hedge affects their own garden, making it feel claustrophobic.
+Someone could make a complaint under the Act if the neighbouring high hedge affects their own garden.
 Impact on growing plants can also be considered.